temporalio/cli/temporalcli/commandsmd/commands.md

   Interpret calendar specs with the `TZ` time zone.
   For a list of time zones, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 * `--schedule-search-attribute` (string[]) -
-  Set schedule Search Attributes using a `KEY=VALUE` format.
+  Set schedule Search Attributes using `KEY=VALUE` format.
-  KEY must be an unquoted string identifier.
+  KEY is an unquoted string identifier.
-  VALUE must be an unquoted JSON string.
+  VALUE is an unquoted JSON string.
   Can be passed multiple times.
-  WEFWEF LEFT OFF HERE
   * `--schedule-memo` (string[]) -
-  Set a memo for the schedule in `KEY=VALUE` format. `KEY` must be a string identifier (no quotes) and `VALUE` must be a JSON value.
-May be passed multiple times to set multiple memo values
+  Set a schedule memo using `KEY=VALUE` format.
+  KEY is an unquoted string identifier.
+  VALUE is an unquoted JSON string.
   Can be passed multiple times.

 #### Options